rooseveltframework/semantic-forms/README.md

 - Custom-styled select boxes with a custom drawn arrow graphic driven by SVG embedded in the CSS.
 - Custom-styled submit buttons to match the aesthetic of the custom-styled forms.
+- Required inputs add a red asterisk to their labels.
 - Responsive: on wide screens, the forms split into multiple columns.
 On smaller screens, they collapse to a single column.
+- Validation: Valid and invalid styling are automatically applied to all inputs, including select and textarea elements.
+Validation styling may be added manually using the `valid` and `invalid` classes for the input. `valid` styling is only applied to inputs that also have the `required` attribute.
 - Dark mode: apply an additional class of `dark` to your `<form>` elements to use the dark mode.
 - Low-flow mode that displays on old browsers, JS-disabled browsers, or can be activated manually by adding the `lowFlow` class to your `<form>` element.
 The low-flow mode reverts the float label pattern to traditional labels and collapses the forms to single column mode, but preserves the other visual design enhancements driven purely by CSS.